Streams data flow: ingest (RTMP/SRT/WHIP/TUS2) → transcode → CMAF over MoQT → signed playback to browsers and native SDKs.

 - TUS2 (VOD)

 Classic encoder ingest (OBS, hardware encoders, mobile broadcasters).
-Point

 The browser

-BroadcastPublisher in the SDK is a WHIP-style alternative: it
+BroadcastPublisher in the SDK is a WHIP-style alternative.
+It

-let the transcoder do the packaging.Wire model
+engine.
+Let the transcoder do the packaging.Wire model

-The SDK connects over one of two URL paths, both of which resolve to the same MoQT namespace on the relay:/publish/… and /playback/… are URL paths, not namespaces — the relay’s
+The SDK connects over one of two URL paths, both of which resolve to the same MoQT namespace on the relay:/publish/… and /playback/… are URL paths, not namespaces.
+The relay’s

 stream resolver maps them to stream/<org>/<id>.
 VOD reuses the same

-stream/<org>/… namespace so live and on-demand playback are uniform.
+stream/<org>/… namespace, so live and on-demand playback are uniform.

 The broadcast capability tag is media.broadcast.
 The relay writes a